 Notes

-- Half Lard, Half Butter – For the best pie crust, use half lard and half butter.
+- Half Lard, Half Butter - While this recipe is an all-butter pie crust, we also love using half butter half home-rendered lard from our pigs.
+Lard really does help with the flaky layers.
 Rendering your own lard is worth it, just for the incredible pie crusts and pastries!

-- Fat to flour to water ratio – In many recipes you’ll see a 3:2:1 ratio, but I like to reduce the flour just a bit for an extra flaky pie crust.
+- Fat:Flour:Water Ratio - In many recipes, you’ll see a 3:2:1 ratio, but I like to reduce the flour just a bit for an extra flaky pie crust.

 - Keep your ingredients COLD - As the fat (butter or lard) melts during the baking process, it leaves behind air pockets, which we all know and love as a flaky pie crust.